 This was my very first music story for an alternative weekly.
 I was covering an all-ages hardcore matinee featuring three NC bands for The Spectator of Raleigh, North Carolina.
 In talking to the guys in the bands, I got the impression that they felt they weren’t getting the attention they deserved compared to other, more indie-friendly Southern bands of the period — like R.E.M., Fetchin Bones, Pylon, The Connells, and Southern Culture on the Skids.
 As it turns out, the ultra-DIY hardcore scene was getting plenty of national attention.
 They had their audience — it just wasn’t being written about in Spin or Rolling Stone.
 I learned later that the characters in this story weren’t thrilled that I identified them as “feeling left behind.”
 C’est la vie.
-In re-reading this piece, it occurs to me that I must have been mad at R.E.M. for some reason, because I alluded to their sound when describing what COC and their ilk don’t sound like.
+Also, in re-reading this piece 37 years later, it occurs to me that I must have been mad at R.E.M. for some reason, because I alluded to their sound when describing what COC and their ilk don’t sound like.
 (Sorry, Michael.)
 Please pardon the cliched similes and incorrect use of a word or two (I crossed out the most egregious instance) — I was 24 and stupid.

 Corrosion of Conformity, Ugly Americans, and Subculture get no respect